Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 From the first row of $ (A^{a i}_{\eGau_{S_3}\mid \eGau_{\Z_3}})$, we obtain the corresponding condensable algebra in $\eGau_{\Z_3}$: $\bigoplus_i A^{\one i}_{\eGau_{S_3}\mid \eGau_{\Z_3}} i=\one$, which suggests that $\eGau_{\Z_3}$ comes from $\eGau_{S_3}$ by a condensation.
 From the first column of $ (A^{a i}_{\eGau_{S_3}\mid \eGau_{\Z_3}})$, we obtain the corresponding condensable algebra in $\eGau_{S_3}$: $\bigoplus_a A^{a \one }_{\eGau_{S_3}\mid \eGau_{\Z_3}} a =\one\oplus a_1 $, which tells us that the condensation is given by $\one\oplus a_1$.
 This again confirms our above result.

-Therefore, although we have four non-maximal condensable algebras, we only have three different condensation induced topological orders, $\eGau_{\Z_2}$, $\eGau_{\Z_3}$, $\eGau_{S_3}$, which correspond to three unbroken \catsymms\ and give rise to three types of gapless states.
-But what are those gapless states?
+Therefore, although we have four non-Lagrangian condensable algebras, we only have three different condensation-induced topological orders, $\eGau_{\Z_2}$, $\eGau_{\Z_3}$, $\eGau_{S_3}$, which correspond to three reduced \symmTOs\ and give rise to three types of gapless states.
+But what are these gapless states?

-First, an unbroken \catsymm\ allows many different gapless states.
-Here we can looking for the most the stable gapless state with minimal number of relevant operators.
-If the unbroken \catsymm\ is trivial, the most the stable state with the trivial unbroken \catsymm\ is gapped.
-If the unbroken \catsymm\ is non-trivial, the state with minimal low energy excitations is still gapless.
+First, a reduced \symmTO\ allows many different gapless states.
+Here we want to know which is the most stable gapless state with minimal number of relevant operators.
+If the reduced \symmTO\ is trivial, the most stable state with the trivial reduced \symmTO\ is gapped.
+If the reduced \symmTO\ is nontrivial, the state with minimal low energy excitations is still gapless.
 What is this minimal gapless state?
-How to calculate the canonical boundary of the topological order $\eM_{/\cA}$, which corresponds to the minimal gapless state with unbroken \catsymm\ $\eM_{/\cA}$?
+How to calculate the canonical boundary of the topological order $\eM_{/\cA}$, which corresponds to the minimal gapless state with reduced \symmTO\ $\eM_{/\cA}$?

-Here we will use an algebraic method developed in \Rf{JW190513279,JW191209391,JW210602069}, which is generalization of modular bootstrap.
-Modular bootstrap looks for single-component modular invariant partition functions \cite{H09022790,KO12094649,FK13076562,CY160806241,CY170505865,CY180204445}.
-Here we look for multi-component boundary partition functions for a boundary spacetime that has a form of torus.
+To calculate the canonical boundary, we will use holoMB \cite{LS190404833,JW190513279,JW191209391,JW210602069} which is a generalization of modular bootstrap.\cite{H09022790,KO12094649,FK13076562,CY160806241,CY170505865,CY180204445,KP210713557,LS210108343} Modular bootstrap looks for single-component modular invariant partition functions.
+HoloMB looks for multi-component boundary partition functions for a boundary spacetime that has a form of torus.
 The shape of the boundary spacetime torus is described by a complex number $\tau$.
 A multi-component boundary partition function $Z_\al(\tau)$ transform covariantly under the modular transformation, according to the $S,T$ matrices that characterize the bulk topological order (see \eqn{STZ}).
 The physical reason for such a bulk-boundary connection is discussed in \Rf{JW190513279,LW191108470}.
+Thus, in contrast to the modular bootstrap, holoMB requires additional input data, the $S,T$-matrices, to describe the \symmTO.